javadzarezadeh/fastforge/README.md

 # FastForge

 FastForge is a lightweight, secure, and scalable FastAPI boilerplate designed for rapid development of authentication-driven applications.
-It features a robust authentication system with phone-based OTP verification, password login, and role-based access control, built with modern Python tools and best practices.
+It features a robust authentication system with phone-based OTP verification and role-based access control, built with modern Python tools and best practices.

 ## Features

 - **Secure Authentication**:
   - Phone-based registration and login with 6-digit OTPs (custom-generated, no external TOTP libraries).
-  - Password authentication using Argon2 for hashing.
   - JWT tokens for session management with configurable expiration.
   - Refresh token support for extended sessions with automatic rotation.
   - OTP attempt limiting (max 3 attempts per 15 minutes window) to prevent brute force attacks.